 Loren started working in newspapers in 1978 as a staff photographer and worked for seven newspapers in Indiana, Ohio and New Jersey, plus USA Today as a photographer, photo editor and graphics editor.
 He was Managing Editor/Digital for two N.J.
 Gannett newspapers, the Home News Tribune and Courier News and oversaw the combined website.

-In 1995 Loren created Elf Multimedia, which produces photography, video, audio and interactive projects.
-He is a past president of the New Jersey chapter of ASMP and is an adjunct professor at Rutgers University teaching multimedia and video in the journalism department.
+He is a past president of the New Jersey chapter of ASMP and was an adjunct professor at Rutgers University teaching photography, multimedia and video in the journalism department.

-Loren lives in Somerville, N.J. and Woodstock, Vt. with his wife, Robin Gaby Fisher.
+Loren lives in Woodstock, Vt. with his wife, Robin Gaby Fisher.

 Keep up to date with Loren by subscribing to his email newsletter.
 You’ll get updates on his photo adventures, workshop news and photo tips.